-- 49. In general, as provided in Commission Rule R8-69 and N.C.
+4649.
+In general, as provided in Commission Rule R8-69 and G.S.N.C.
 Gen. Stat. § 62-133.9(d), but subject to the specific provisions and/or modifications contained elsewhere in this Mechanism, DEP shall be allowed to recover, through the DSM/EE rider, all reasonable and prudent Program Costs reasonably and appropriately estimated to be incurred in expenses, during the current rate period, for DSM and EE Programs that have been approved by the Commission under Rule R8-68.
-As permitted by N.C.
-Gen. Stat. § 62-133.9(d), but subject to the specific provisions and/or modifications contained elsewhere in this Mechanism, any of the Stipulating Parties may propose a procedure for the deferral and amortization in future DSM/EE riders of all or a portion of DEP's reasonable and prudent O&M Program Costs to the extent those costs are intended to produce future benefits. - 50.
-Unless the Commission determines otherwise, and subject to the specific provisions and/or modifications contained elsewhere in this Mechanism, DEP shall be allowed to amortize any O&M costs incurred through Vintage Year 2020 deferred pursuant to Paragraph 49 of this Mechanism over a period of time not to exceed 10 years.. - 51.
+As permitted by G.S.N.C.
+Gen. Stat. § 62-133.9(d), but subject to the specific provisions and/or modifications contained elsewhere in this Mechanism, any of the Stipulating Parties may propose a procedure for the deferral and amortization in future DSM/EE riders of all or a portion of DEP's reasonable and prudent non-capitalO&M Program Costs to the extent those costs are intended to produce future benefits.
+DEP shall be allowed to amortize any costs so deferred over a period of time not to exceed 10 years, unless the Commission determines otherwise.

+- 4750.
+Unless the Commission determines otherwise, and subject to the specific provisions and/or modifications contained elsewhere in this Mechanism, DEP shall be allowed to amortize any O&M costs incurred through Vintage Year 2020 deferred pursuant to Paragraph 49 of this Mechanism over a period of time not to exceed 10 years. - 51.
 Beginning with Vintage (calendar) Year 2016, and extending through Vintage Year 2020 (as reflected in its 2019 Rider filing), DEP may recover, subject to approval by the Commission in the annual DSM/EE rider proceedings, Program Costs incurred, without deferral for amortization in future DSM/EE riders, even if Program Costs incurred for the same Program in prior years have been deferred and amortized. - 52.
 With regard to O&M Program Costs incurred prior to January 1, 2016, said costs will be recovered using the amortization rates existing at December 31, 2015, until such time that those deferred costs are recovered, in their entirety, through the DSM/EE cost recovery clause, unless the Parties recommend, and the Commission approves, a different treatment.